allancslima/file-compressor/README.md

 # File compressor

-This file compressor is based on the Huffman's coding algorithm and was built with the follow data structures:
+This file compressor is based on the Huffman's coding algorithm, built with the following data structures:

 * Hash Table
 * Priority Queue